Jyothi181/Logic-Gates-using-LTspice/README.md

 # Basic-Gates-using-LT-Spice

-NAND Gate is one of the universal gate.
-A universal gate is a digital logic gate that can be used to implement any Boolean function without requiring other gates.
-This repository explains the implementation of NAND Gate in CMOS Logic using LT Spice Simulator.
-This shows the schematic of NAND Gate and plot the output waveform to verify the functionality.
+This repository explains the implementation of Basic Gates in CMOS Logic using LT Spice Simulator.
+This shows the schematic of Basic Gates and plot the output waveform to verify the functionality.

 # Table of Contents
 Introduction